 - Step 5.
 Choosing a WooCommerce template & theme

 - Step 6.
 Installing WooCommerce plugins and extensions

 - Step 7.
 WooCommerce Resources to grow your online store

 If you’d prefer written instructions, just keep reading.

 What is WooCommerce?

 WooCommerce is a free eCommerce software that makes it easy for selling products and services online.
 Over the years, it has become the most popular eCommerce platform in the world used by millions of small and large businesses (online stores).

-As an open-source software, WooCommerce is free to download and use.
-However, while the WooCommerce software is free, you still need a domain name and web hosting service to setup a website, which costs money.
+As open-source software, WooCommerce is free to download and use.
+However, while the WooCommerce software is free, you still need a domain name and web hosting service to set up a website, which costs money.
 We will talk more about WooCommerce pricing later in this article.